-If you wish to send a letter by regular post, you may want to write this letter before your child leaves for camp to ensure that it reaches them while they are here.
 If you wish for your child to write letters home, please ensure that they have a letter writing kit and stamps with them.
 The Summit Office team is happy to post any letters that they write.

 CARE PACKAGES / PARCELS

 We discourage parents/relatives/friends to send care packages to camp for their campers.